NafsikaP/backend_cyber/README.md

 # Aimodosia Backend
-This is the backend of the web app Aimodosia in Java/SpringBoot.
+This is the backend of the web app Blood Donation in Java/SpringBoot.

 ## Docker Setup and run